 |Spring 2 (SP2)

-- Online courses will be 8 weeks in length starting in Fall 2016.
+- Online courses are 8 weeks in length.

-- Online language courses will be the exception and span 16 weeks.
+- Online language courses are the exception and span 16 weeks.
 Language courses will begin either FA 1 or SP 1 and end during the final week of FA 2 or SP 2.